Squatting: Western Europe

-Iceland

 In Reykjavík, the capital of Iceland, there is a small tradition of squatting.
 In 1919, anarchists occupied a building and were quickly evicted.
 Squatters occupied an empty house in downtown Reykjavík on Vatnsstigur street in April 2009.
 The squatters set up a freeshop and had plans for a social centre, but the occupation was quickly evicted by the police and 22 people were arrested.
 Vatnsstigur 4 was briefly resquatted on May 7, 2009, in solidarity with the Rozbrat squat in Poland, which was threatened with eviction.
 Also in 2009, a group of graffiti artists called the Pretty Boys occupied Hverfisgata 34.
 Their intention was to make a clandestine gallery and then when they were not evicted, they legalised the space and called it Gallery Bosnia.
 When the Reykjavíkur Akademían (the Reykjavík Academy) was evicted at short notice from Hringbraut 121 in November 2011, it was occupied in protest.
 The space, which had hosted lectures and also Iceland's trade union and anarchist libraries, was moved to another location but the occupiers were unhappy that the new use of the building would be a guest house for tourists.
 An art exhibition was organised, with a camera obscura, live music and shadow theatre.

-Ireland

-The Dublin Housing Action Committee (DHAC) was active between 1968 and 1971, occupying buildings to protest the housing crisis.
-The Prohibition of Forcible Entry and Occupation Act of 1971 criminalized squatting.
-Squatters can gain title to land and property by adverse possession as governed by the 1957 Statute of Limitations Act.
-From the 1990s onwards, there have been occasional political squats such as Disco Disco, Magpie and Grangegorman.

-Italy

 In Italy, despite the lack of official data, it appears that about 50,000 buildings all over the country are unused or abandoned and thus subject to squatting.
 Squatting has no legal basis, but many squats are used as social centres.
 The first occupations of abandoned buildings began in 1968 with the left-wing movements Lotta Continua and Potere Operaio.
 Out of the breakup of these two movements was born Autonomia Operaia, which was composed of a Marxist–Leninist and Maoist wing and also an anarchist and more libertarian one.
 These squats had Marxist–Leninist (but also Stalinist and Maoist) ideals and came from the left wing of Autonomia.
 The militants of the Italian armed struggle (the New Red Brigades) were connected to these squats.
 There are many left-wing self-organised occupied projects across Italy such as Cascina Torchiera and Centro Sociale Leoncavallo in Milan and Forte Prenestino in Rome.
 In Rome there is also a far-right social centre, Casa Pound.
 This situation has so far received the approval of Italian courts, which have been reluctant to defend the owners' rights.
 In contrast with the dominant jurisprudence, new case-law (from the Rome Tribunal and the Supreme Court of Cassation) instructs the government to pay damages in case of squatting if the institutions have failed to prevent it.